-UTAS Home › Faculty of Science, Engineering & Technology › School of Earth Sciences (Geology, Geophysics & Geochemistry) › Facilities › X-Ray Fluorescence Laboratory
+UTAS Home › Faculty of Science, Engineering & Technology › Earth Sciences (Geology, Geophysics & Geochemistry) › Facilities › X-Ray Fluorescence Laboratory

 This lab specializes in high quality major and trace element data.
 We use several in house standards, with a range of compositions, analysed with each batch of samples.
 Frequent accuracy checks are made using international rock reference materials from the USGS, GSJ, CCRMP-CANMET-MMSL (NRCan), IGGE, and others, as well as blank checks using pure silica.
 The lab staff has developed specialized methods for analysing high sulphur, iron, and carbonate rocks.
 The lab also specializes in measurement of fluorine in the lithium borate glass discs